'Absolutely devastating': Brierfield children's community group fundraising £10K after fire destroys equipment

 The blaze ripped through Brierfield Children's Community Allotment in the early hours of the morning on Wednesday, August 24th, destroying numerous fence panels and a large shed containing essential items, such as toys, garden tools, cooking utensils and cleaning products.
 It also decimated murals painted by many families during a community art project.

-The volunteers, who say they had been working hard for the past year to re-open the site to the community, are now raising £10,000 to replace the lost content, which is used to run groups that help people learn new skills and improve their wellbeing.Gail Barton, a volunteer, said: “The fire was awful.
+The volunteers are now raising £10,000 to replace the lost content, which is used to run groups that help people learn new skills and improve their wellbeing.Gail Barton, a volunteer, said: “The fire was awful.
 It’s all heart-breaking.

 "It’s a big allotment and it wouldn’t be unrealistic to have more than 100 people present, easily.
 About a quarter of the plot has been damaged and that was the section that held a number of outbuildings storing equipment.
 To see all of that reduced to a mangled combination of metal and ash is absolutely devastating.